adelbibi/Multi-Template-Scale-Adaptive-Kernelized-Correlation-Filters/Read_Me_KCT_MTSA.txt

 **************************************************

 Referrences:
-[1] Henriques, João F., et al. "High-speed tracking with kernelized correlation filters."
+[1] Henriques, JoÃ£o F., et al. "High-speed tracking with kernelized correlation filters."
 Pattern Analysis and Machine Intelligence, IEEE Transactions on 37.3 (2015): 583-596.
 [2] Henriques, Joao F., et al. "Exploiting the circulant structure of tracking-by-detection with kernels."
-Computer Vision–ECCV 2012.
+Computer Visionâ€“ECCV 2012.
 Springer Berlin Heidelberg, 2012.
 702-715.
 [3] Wu, Yi, Jongwoo Lim, and Ming-Hsuan Yang.
 "Online object tracking: A benchmark."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2013.

 A complete list of references can be found in the paper, which can be found here